MCLifeLeader/CS364/SDD/CS364_SDD_Document.md

     <th colspan = "3">Class Name: Student Controller</th>
   </tr>
   <tr>
     <td colspan = "3">Brief Description: The Student Controller class contains all the necessary methods for creating, modifying and deleting Student class objects.
-It interfaces with the Database Facade class to save a student's information into the system database.
+It interfaces with the Database Facade class (4.2.2.5) to save a student's information into the system database.
 It also loads a student's information from the Database Facade class.
 The Student Controller class is used by the U.I.
-Controller class to pass student data between the system and the user.
+Controller class (4.2.2.4) to pass student data between the system and the user.
 The Student Controller interfaces with the Log-In Use Case (3.2.7.0).
-It also interfaces with the Profile Settings use case (3.2.5.0 & 3.2.5.2) to set user information not collected during account creation.</td>
+It also interfaces with the Profile Settings use case (3.2.5.0 & 3.2.5.2) to set additional user settings.</td>
   </tr>
   </table>
   <table>